Malta Residency to Citizenship by Investment Program

 Citizenship Benefits

-• No maltese language tests.
+• No maltese language or citizenship tests, No citizenship tests.

-• Application approval within 3-4 months.
+• Application processing times 3-4 months.

 • Family and children can apply under one single application.